Senths02/portfolio/src/content/watch-party-data.md

 ### Straight to the party

->To remove the waiting area, I moved all the functionality from the waiting area to the media player's side panel.
+>For the alternative experience without the waiting area, I moved all the functionality from the waiting area to the media player's side panel.

 In addition to contact saving, this included:
 - The host's ability to invite people